Policy last updated

 Reinstatement works may include:

-As part of this process, the VSBA receives a detailed report, scope of works and quote from the Programmed.
-Based on the eligibility criteria listed below, the VSBA reviews the reinstatement quote and determines whether to fund any reinstatement works.
+As part of this process, the VSBA receives a detailed report, scope of works and quote from the Make-safe Program.
+Based on the eligibility criteria listed below, the VSBA reviews the reinstatement quote and determines whether to fund and coordinate any reinstatement works.

 When the VSBA has completed its assessment, the school will be notified via email.
-The VSBA aims to inform schools of their Reinstatement approval or declination within 10 days of the initial make-safe completion.
+The VSBA aims to inform schools of their assessment outcome within 10 days of receiving the reinstatement quotation.
 This may vary as works are assessed on a case-by-case basis.

 Eligibility criteria